 Digital marketing is now one of the few business disciplines that senior executives often mismanage totally.
 On February 21, I’m speaking about digital marketing to graduate students at Manchester Business School.
 It’s Britain’s biggest business school, with campuses in Miami, Rio, Dubai, Singapore and Shanghai, and which Forbes recently ranked as having one of the world’s two top international MBAs (I’m an alumnus of both MBS and the other top school, in London).
 They are destined for fast-track management roles, often in finance, consulting, pharma and tech.
+If you’re from Canada, these are the best mba colleges in canada.

 Manchester has one of the few US-style MBAs in Europe, with five taught terms and an intensive summer session making a long and extensive process.
 The MBAs I’ll be speaking to are interested in marketing, entrepreneurship and in the telecoms, media and technology industries.
 All of these sectors have been changes massively by digital technologies.
 The traditional media, for example, have been greatly eroded by the accessibility and immediacy of social media.